-Indoor environmental quality is influenced by ventilation, thermal conditions, noise, lighting, and indoor air pollutants such as particles, microbes, chemical impurities, and radon.
+Indoor environmental quality (IEQ) is influenced by ventilation, thermal conditions, and indoor air pollutants such as particles, microbes, chemical impurities, and radon.

 INSULAtE-project aims to demonstrate how energy improvements impact on these indoor environmental parameters, and to develop a protocol for assessment of the impacts.
-In the first Phase, case study measurements will be performed in Finland and Lithuania, including 20 multi-family buildings per country (200 apartments).
-In the second Phase, the goal is to extend the assessment in a total of 50 multi-family buildings in Finland.
+In the first Phase, case study measurements were be performed in Finland and Lithuania, including about 20 multi-family buildings per country (about 200 apartments).
+In the second Phase, the assessment was extended in a total of 43 multi-family buildings in Finland.

 Project title is "Improving energy efficiency of housing stock: impacts on indoor environmental quality and public health in Europe" (acronym INSULAtE).
 The project duration is 1.9.2010 - 31.12.2015.
 Project is co-financed by EU Life+ -funding (project Life number: LIFE09 ENV/FI/000573), which covers 50% of the 1,85 million Euros budget.
 Part of the funding comes from Finnish Energy Industries.